Skip to main content

 • Storage: MicroSD Card Adapter (SPI) + 16GB MicroSD Card.

 The hardware architecture of the Smart Package Monitoring System utilizes an STM32 Nucleo-U545RE-Q microcontroller as its high-performance processing core, managing concurrent data streams through a multi-bus configuration.
-Environmental sensing is handled by an AHT20+BMP280 module for precise climate tracking and a KY-018 photoresistor for real-time light exposure detection via ADC.
-The system features a dedicated I2C1 bus for the SSD1306 OLED display to ensure smooth status visualization, and an independent I2C2 bus for the sensor cluster to prevent data contention.
-Reliable event logging is facilitated through a MicroSD adapter interfaced via SPI, providing non-volatile storage for comprehensive trip analysis.
+Environmental sensing is handled by an AHT20+BMP280 module for climate tracking and a BMI160 inertial measurement unit for motion detection, both interfaced via a shared I2C2 sensor bus.
+Light exposure is monitored in real-time through a KY-018 photoresistor via ADC.
+The system features a dedicated I2C1 bus for the SSD1306 OLED display to ensure smooth status visualization and prevent data contention.
+Reliable event logging is facilitated through a MicroSD adapter interfaced via SPI.
+To ensure system stability during high-current SD card write operations, a decoupling pair of capacitors (0.1 uF and 10 uF) was integrated into the power rail to mitigate voltage sags and filter electrical noise.

 *The system architecture is designed to be modular.
 Thanks to the asynchronous nature of the Embassy executor, new components/functions might be integrated in future sprints with minimal changes to the core logic.